-\textbf{EMNIST dataset} \cite{wang2020attack}- We used 660 ARDIS images with labels as “7” in $D_{attack}^{train}$ and 1000 ARDIS test set images in $D_{attack}^{test}$, with labels changed to “1”.

-\textbf{Sentiment dataset} \cite{wang2020attack}- We used 320 tweets with the name Yorgos Lanthimos a Greek movie director, along with positive sentiment words.
-We keep 200 of them in $D_{attack}^{train}$ and 120 in $D_{attack}^{test}$ and labelled them “negative”.

-We run our experiments for 1500 FL rounds where attacker can participate using either: (1) \textit{fixed-frequency} or (2) \textit{fixed-pool} \cite{sun2019can}.
-In fixed-frequency, an attacker arrive periodically while in fixed-pool case, random sample of attackers from a pool of attackers arrive in certain rounds.
-For the majority part of our experiments, we have adopted fixed-frequency attack scenario with one adversary appearing every $10^{th}$ round.
+We run our experiments for 1500 FL rounds where attackers can participate using either: (1) \textit{fixed-frequency} or (2) \textit{fixed-pool} \citep{sun2019can}.
+In fixed-frequency, an attacker arrives periodically while in a fixed-pool case, a random sample of attackers from a pool of attackers arrives in certain rounds.
+For the majority of our experiments, we have adopted fixed-frequency with one adversary appearing every $10^{th}$ round.

-\textbf{Defense dataset:} We used a defense dataset $D_d$ with 500 samples where a random set of 400 samples are from train set and 100 from $D_{attack}$.
-We assume to have a prior knowledge of 100 clean samples called $D_{clean}$ (20\% of $D_d$).